Acton Works: History

+Changing roles

 The requirements for major overhauls gradually reduced, as equipment became more reliable.
 The interval at which cars received a heavy overhaul increased from every four years to every nine.
 In 1947, the first underfloor wheel lathes were installed, which allowed wheel flanges to be machined without removing the bogies from the cars.
 In 1961, a lathe was installed at Northfields depot which could reprofile the whole wheel, without uncoupling individual cars, and this became standard practice.
 Improved insulation used in the manufacture of motors meant that armatures did not need to be rewound, while the use of aluminium body panels meant that the paint shop became redundant.
 By 1985, much of the equipment at Acton needed replacing, and London Underground took the decision to devolve the overhaul of cars to the depots on each line.
 The works was still responsible for the overhaul of some equipment, after it had been removed from cars at the depots.

 Subsequently, Acton Works quoted for engineering projects, such as the conversion of the A60 Stock to One Person Operation.
 They won the contract, and most of the work was carried out at the works, although some was performed at Ruislip depot.
 Although much of the works was disused after 1985, a new Equipment Overhaul Workshop was created in 1989.
 The following year, a Depot Engineering Support Unit (DESU) opened at Ealing Common Depot, located on sidings at its eastern end, but this was short-lived, and the functions of the Support Unit were relocated back to Acton Works soon afterwards, with the building at Ealing Common being used to store items from the London Transport Museum's collection.

 London Underground have been looking at options for Lillie Bridge Depot since 2010, as it is due to be redeveloped as part of the Earls Court Exhibition Centre site, and have decided that most of the workshops can be moved to Acton.
 Departments which will be affected by the move are Maintenance Infrastructure Services, the Track Manufacturing Division, the Track Delivery Unit, and Plant Services, which covers workshops and stores.
 It is likely that, as a result of the reconfiguration of the site to accommodate this, the Emergency Response Unit will be relocated away from Acton Works.